Bandavathvishnu/Bandavathvishnu/Bandavathvishnu/README.md

 - 👋 Hi, I’m @Bandavathvishnu
-- 👀 I’m interested in ...
+- 👀 I’m interested in software developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on c programming
 - 📫 How to reach me ...
+Just vist my profile in Instagram _Vishnu_one_

 <!---
 Bandavathvishnu/Bandavathvishnu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.